Chaoyi-Lu/ZINB_SBM/Simulation_Study_Application.md

 ```

 Note here that we can also compare the summarized $\tilde{\boldsymbol{R}}$ with the posterior mean of $\boldsymbol{R}$ and with the $\boldsymbol{R}$ which optimize the ICPCL as the commentted code above.
-It can be checked that all the three $\boldsymbol{R}$'s we obtained are all most the same as each other.
+It can be checked that all the three $\boldsymbol{R}$'s we obtained are very close to each other.
-This result can be expected because the posterior clustering chain was shown to be very stable for this experiment.
+This result can be expected because the posterior clustering chain was shown to be stable for this experiment.
 We can also check the acceptance rate of the $\boldsymbol{R}$ M-H step for the further inference, and the acceptance rate is also shown to be similar as the one we obtained in the PCMwG implementation without fixing the clustering.

-Based on the summarized $\tilde{\boldsymbol{R}}$ and $\tilde{\boldsymbol{Q}}$, we can also obtain the summarized mean and variance of the distribution assumed for the edge weights between each pair of summarized clusters:
+Based on the summarized $\tilde{\boldsymbol{R}}$ and $\tilde{\boldsymbol{Q}}$, we can also obtain the summarized mean and variance of the Negative-Binomial distribution proposed for the edge weights between each pair of summarized clusters:

 ```r
 # Summarized mean